Models¶

 The file is broken down in the following parts:

-• You require Linz, as you’ll need to register the model with Linz.
+requireLinz, as you’ll need to register the model with Linz. - Create a standard Mongoose schema.

-• Use the linz.formtools.plugins.document Mongoose plugin to register the model with Linz, passing in an object containing Linz’s model DSL.
+linz.formtools.plugins.documentMongoose plugin to register the model with Linz, passing in an object containing Linz’s model DSL. - Create a Mongoose model from the schema, and

-Mongoose schemas
+Mongoose schemas¶

 Linz works directly with Mongoose schemas.
 Anything you can do with a Mongoose schema is acceptable to Linz.

-Model DSL
+Model DSL¶

 Linz uses a Model DSL, which is an object that can be used to describe your model.
 Linz will use this information to scaffold user interfaces for you.
 The Model DSL contains six main parts: